shellyln/tynder/README.md

     repeatQtyUnmatched:      '"%{name}" of "%{parentType}" should repeat %{repeatQty} times.',
     sequenceUnmatched:       '"%{name}" of "%{parentType}" sequence is not matched',
     valueRangeUnmatched:     '"%{name}" of "%{parentType}" value should be in the range %{minValue} to %{maxValue}.',
-    valuePatternUnmatched:   '%{name}" of "%{parentType}" value should be matched to pattern "%{pattern}"',
+    valuePatternUnmatched:   '"%{name}" of "%{parentType}" value should be matched to pattern "%{pattern}"',
     valueLengthUnmatched:    '"%{name}" of "%{parentType}" length should be in the range %{minLength} to %{maxLength}.',
     valueUnmatched:          '"%{name}" of "%{parentType}" value should be "%{expectedValue}".', };